About Recovery Devon

-- An independent community of people of good will who support Recovery and wellbeing; both as a personal vision and as an underpinning value base to promote radical change in mental health attitudes and provision.
+- A community of people of good will who support Recovery and wellbeing; both as a personal vision and as an underpinning value base to promote radical change in mental health attitudes and provision.

 - A partnership, including people with lived experience of mental health issues and their supporters and family, alongside mental health practitioners.